 Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position.
-Carbon Mapper has received conditional grants amounting to \$4,274,000 that have not been recognized at August 31, 2023, because qualifying expenditures have not yet been realized.
+Carbon Mapper has received conditional grants amounting to \$1,014,356 that have not been recognized at August 31, 2024, because qualifying expenditures have not yet been realized.

 Property and Equipment - Property and equipment purchased by Carbon Mapper are stated at cost.
 Property and equipment donated to Carbon Mapper are recorded at estimated fair value as of the date of the gift.
 The costs of additions and major improvements are capitalized, while maintenance and repairs are charged to expense as incurred.
 Property and equipment are depreciated over the estimated useful lives of the assets (between three and five years) utilizing the straight-line method.
-When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statements of activities.
+When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any resulting gain or loss is included in the statement of activities and changes in net assets.

 Carbon Mapper reviews the carrying values of all assets for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated economic utility and/or future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-Carbon Mapper has determined that no long-lived assets were impaired during the years ended August 31, 2023 and 2022.
+Carbon Mapper has determined that no long-lived assets were impaired during the years ended August 31, 2024 and 2023.